OpenBubbles/site/docs/pnr.md

 While not required, leaving the display on may improve reliability.

 :::: details Method 1 - iOS 14.0 - iOS 17.0

-There are multiple ways to install Validation Relay, dependening on iOS version and device hardware.
+There are multiple ways to install the Relay App, dependening on iOS version and device hardware.
+This method will sideload TrollStore on your phone, which will allow you to sideload the relay app.

 This guide can be followed regardless of jailbreak status:

-Guide 1 - TrollStore

-1. Install TrollStore on your device (iOS 14 - iOS 17.0) - [TrollStore Guide](https://ios.cfw.guide/installing-trollstore/)
+1. Install TrollStore on your device (iOS 14.0 - iOS 17.0) via the [TrollStore Guide](https://ios.cfw.guide/installing-trollstore/)

-2. If you have TestFlight installed, delete it.
+* If you have TestFlight installed, delete it.

-3. Sideload JJTech's - [Validation Relay App](https://github.com/JJTech0130/ValidationRelay/releases) TIPA file in TrollStore.
+2. Download JJTech's - [Validation Relay App](https://github.com/JJTech0130/ValidationRelay/releases) on your iPhone and sideload the TIPA file in TrollStore.

-4. For best results, sign out of any Apple ID on the device.
-5. Input the code from the relay app in OpenBubbles (if you are changing from existing hardware, go to Settings -> Change Hardware).
+3. Input the code from the relay app in OpenBubbles.
+* If you are changing from existing hardware, go to Settings -> Change Hardware.

-6. Enable Keep Awake and Dim Display
+4. Enable Keep Awake and Dim Display

-7. Optional Steps  - If you are jailbroken you can install the following tweaks (may not be compatible with your iOS version):
+If you are jailbroken you can install the following tweaks (may not be compatible with your iOS version):
 * [AdvancedBrightnessSlider](https://havoc.app/package/advancedbright) to lower the risk of screen burn in
 * [ChargeLimiter](https://github.com/lich4/ChargeLimiter?tab=readme-ov-file#Introduction) to limit charge of the battery
 * [Immortalizer](https://havoc.app/package/immortalizer) to keep the relay app in the active while the screen is off.

 ::::